Remember When for week of July 4, 2020

 2000

-After reading one book, the children received free admission to the Sweetwater County Fair.
-For reading two books, children a free carnival ride in addition to free admission.
-Reading three books also entitled participants to the one and two book prizes and a soft drink.
-Reading four books entitled the participants to receive all other prizes plus a free meal ticket.
+After reading one book, children received free admission to the Sweetwater County Fair.
+For reading two books, children a free carnival ride.
+Reading three books entitled participants to a soft drink.
+Reading four books entitled the participants to receive a free meal ticket.

-The Wild Horse Basin fire was located 5 miles north of the Wyoming/Utah border, on public land between the Flaming Gorge Reservoir and U.S. Highway 191.
+The fire was located 5 miles north of the Wyoming and Utah border, on public land between the Flaming Gorge Reservoir and U.S. Highway 191.
 The fire was started by a lightning strike on July 2, 2000.

 More than 500 local firefighters responded to the blaze.
 The rapid fire spread resulted in a spectacular smoke plume that was visible from Rock Springs.